jaysueno/jaysueno/README.md

 <summary><strong>Index</strong></summary>

-[personal_projects](https://github.com/jaysueno/personal_projects) - here you will find an overview of my work with highlights from topics like:
+- [personal_projects](https://github.com/jaysueno/personal_projects) - here you will find an overview of my work with highlights from topics like:
     - Python coding
     - SQL
     - Tableau visualizations
     - Machine Learning predictor

-Pinned Projects - below you will see some of my fav personal projects in detail.
+- Pinned Projects - below you will see some of my fav personal projects in detail.
+- Professional accomplishments
+    - [MamaP LLC](https://mamap.life) - I co-founded an e-commerce and B2B business that sells household products that help you switch from plastic to natural.
+With each purchase you get to give back to causes.
+    - [Room To Roam](www.room-roam.com) - I developed the digital marketing and analytics strategy for this wellness resort in Nicaragua.
+A capstone project at <strong>UCLA's Exectuive MBA</strong>.

 <details>